mkdocs/mkdocs/docs/user-guide/configuration.md

 An integer value that defines the minimum length for a search query.
 By default searches shorter than 3 chars in length are ignored as search result quality with short search terms is poor.
-However, for some use cases (e.g. searching for 'MQ') it may be preferable to set a shorter limit.
+However, for some use cases (such as documentation about Message Queues which might generate searches for 'MQ') it may be preferable to set a shorter limit.

 ```yaml
 plugins: